Simeon ben Gamliel: During the Great Revolt

-During his presidency, the Great Revolt against the Romans took place.
-Rabban Shimon ben Gamliel was part of the moderate camp, alongside Rabban Yochanan ben Zakkai, and was close to the moderate revolutionary government that was established at the beginning of the revolt.
-According to Josephus, Rabban Shimon supported the revolt, despite being in the moderate camp:
+During his life, the Great Revolt against the Romans broke out.
+Simeon was part of the moderate camp, alongside Rabban Yochanan ben Zakkai, and was close to the moderate revolutionary government that was established at the beginning of the revolt.
+According to Josephus, Simeon supported the revolt, despite being in the moderate camp:

-"The distinguished men among the people, Gurion ben Joseph and Shimon ben Gamliel, gathered the people for an assembly, implored them to hasten vengeance upon the enemies of freedom, and to cleanse the Temple of bloodshed."
+"The distinguished men among the people, Gurion ben Joseph and Simeon ben Gamliel, gathered the people for an assembly, implored them to hasten vengeance upon the enemies of freedom, and to cleanse the Temple of bloodshed."

-Josephus writes praise for Shimon, but immediately afterward, he recounts that Shimon sought his removal from the position of military governor of Galilee, appointed by the revolutionary government.
-According to Josephus, he and Shimon had disagreements.
-Shimon was a friend of John of Gischala, Josephus’ rival, and Shimon agreed to John’s request to persuade the high priests Ananus ben Ananus and Joshua ben Gamla and others to dismiss Josephus.
+Josephus praises Simeon, but immediately afterward, he recounts that Simeon sought his removal from the position of military governor of Galilee, a position he had been appointed to by the revolutionary government.
+According to Josephus, he and Simeon was a friend of John of Gischala, Josephus’s rival, and Simeon agreed to John’s request to persuade the high priests Ananus ben Ananus and Joshua ben Gamla and others to dismiss Josephus.
 However, Ananus decided not to rush without evidence.
-Josephus claims that Shimon did not give up on his efforts and accuses him of a conspiracy: Shimon instructed John's brother to send gifts to Ananus and his faction to change their minds, and they decided to send envoys to Galilee to dismiss Josephus without the government’s knowledge.
-According to Josephus, this action caused great anger in Jerusalem toward Shimon and Ananus.
+Josephus claims that Simeon did not give up on his efforts and accuses him of a conspiracy: Simeon instructed John's brother to send gifts to Ananus and his faction to change their minds, and they decided to send envoys to Galilee to dismiss Josephus without the government’s knowledge.
+According to Josephus, this action caused great anger in Jerusalem toward Simeon and Ananus.
 The moderate revolutionary government did not last long and was overthrown by the Zealots.

+Death

-Rabban Shimon ben Gamliel was killed during the revolt, as mentioned in the writings of the Geonim:
+Simeon was killed during the revolt, as mentioned in the writings of the Geonim:

 "Rabban Gamliel the Elder, and his son Rabban Shimon who was killed during the destruction of the Second Temple, and Rabban Yochanan ben Zakkai, all served as Nasi."

-His execution

 According to tradition, Shmuel HaKatan prophesied Rabban Shimon ben Gamliel's death at the time of his own passing, saying:

 "Shimon and Yishmael will be killed by the sword, and their companions will be killed by other means, while the rest of the people will be plundered, and great afflictions will come upon the world."
 (Babylonian Talmud, Sotah 48b).

-In translation, as explained by Rashi, this refers to Rabban Shimon ben Gamliel and Rabbi Yishmael ben Elisha the Kohen Gadol being killed by the sword, with their fellow rabbis executed by other methods, and great calamities befalling the Jewish people.
+In translation, as explained by Rashi, this refers to Rabban Shimon ben Gamliel and Rabbi Yishmael ben Elisha the High Priest being killed by the sword, with their fellow rabbis executed by other methods, and great calamities befalling the Jewish people.

 Rabban Shimon is counted among the Ten Martyrs who were executed by the Romans.
 According to tradition, he was executed along with Rabbi Yishmael ben Elisha on the 25th of Sivan, as recorded in the Arba'ah Turim (Orach Chaim, Siman 580).

 Rabbi Aharon Hyman suggests that Rabban Shimon may have been executed by the Zealots due to his opposition to their radical methods, though this view lacks direct support from rabbinic sources.